acanimal/Openlayers-Cookbook/README.md

 We have prepared an application with a main menu on top, where user can choose and run the desired recipe.

-Each recipe will be openen in a new tab, where user will see two subtabs, first with the recipe results and the second with the recipe code.
+Each recipe will be opened in a new tab, where user will see two subtabs, first with the recipe results and the second with the recipe code.

 Content of the project folder